What is Neurofeedback Good For: 7 Common Conditions

 The brain needs to be alert enough to pay attention to what they are doing in order to be successful and neurofeedback therapy is something that every parent should consider to help their child do better at school, home and in life.

-#2 Executive Functioning
+#2 Neurofeedback for Executive Functioning

 There are many reasons why one’s executive functioning can be impaired, including ADHD, anxiety, etc. but regardless of the source, the symptoms are the same and reflect a dysregulated nervous system and brain that needs calming.
 Simply put, only when the brain is calm, new learning is possible, so you need to calm the brain and teach a person new skills.
 A person can learn good executive functioning skills when directly taught.

-#3 Anxiety
+#3 Neurofeedback for Anxiety

-#4 OCD
+#4 Neurofeedback and OCD

 Obsessive Compulsive Disorder (OCD) is one of the most missed and misunderstood clinical conditions that people face and therefore getting proper treatments means you have gone down a lot of rabbit holes.